DESL-EPFL/Level-3-EV-charging-dataset/README.md

-# Level 3 electric vehicle charging dataset made available by the EPFL Distributed Electrical Systems Laboratory
+# Level 3 electric vehicle charging dataset
 ## Description of the commercial EV charging station used to collect the dataset

 The dataset has been collected on a level 3 electric vehicle (EV) charging station located in southwestern Switzerland.
 The data has been measured from April 12th 2022 to July 4th 2023.